 However, products will not be allowed to claim they “block” the sun or that they prevent skin cancer or aging.
 They also can’t say they last for more than two hours, unless proof of longer protection is submitted to the FDA.

 Sunblock less than 15 SPF will no longer be able to claim that it helps prevent skin cancer.
-On the other end, it also cannot claim to have an SPF greater than “50+” because levels higher than 50 have not proven any more effective than SPF 50.
+On the other end, it also can’t claim to have an SPF greater than “50+” because levels higher than 50 have not proven any more effective than SPF 50.
 The FDA is also questioning manufacturers about the effectiveness of spray sunscreen.

 Some experts are perturbed that the FDA took 33 years to actually process and implement safety standards for sunscreen products, but others are just thrilled that consumers will be more informed about how to keep their skin safe through these new rules, which are set to become effective in the summer of 2012.